 By Gene And Katie Hamilton

-The pressure is on for the Christmas countdown so here’s our take on stocking stuffers with a practical bent for any homeowner.
-While some of these won't fit in a stocking, they're sure to be put to use and appreciated.
+The pressure is on for the Christmas countdown of gift giving, so here’s our take on stocking stuffers with a nod to the practical for any homeowner.
+While some of these won't fit in a stocking, they're sure to be put to good use and appreciated.
 Give these to yourself or to anyone on your list especially if they’re a new homeowner just experiencing the agony and ecstasy of owning a first home.
-Every homeowner should have these items around their house.
+Whether it's a gift for a seasoned homeowner or a newbie in the neighborhood, every homeowner will appreciate having any of items around their house.

 A new Black + Decker 3 in1 Stick Vacuum comes as a 20V or 24V power cordless vac that is compact and convenient for all kinds of cleanup jobs.
 We used it on a hardwood floor, rug and tile.
 With the crevice tool it worked cleaning stairs, furniture and to get into tight corners.
 The self-standing vacs sell for $100 to $130.

 A $60 Charge Hub PowerStation 360 solves a lot of recharging issues at home, in the workshop or office wtth surge protection for 6 AC outlets and four USB charging ports.
 You can mount the device on the wall with the screws and a mounting template provided.

 A button lamp measures less than 1-inch in diameter so the adhesive-backed LED light brings light to very small places like inside a cabinet or closet where illumination is needed.
 A pack of six Button Lamps sells for $10.

 One of the most used tool in our house is a utility knife.
 Actually we have one in the house that we use to open cardboard boxes and packages and another in the garage for cutting materials and odd jobs like scoring drywall.
 We found them from $3 to $15 at hardware stores.